ferram/jtabwb_provers/README.md

 ## Intuitionistic Propositional Logic (ipl)

-* **frj** is the implementation of the forward calculus FRJ(G) for Intuitionistic unprovability initially described in
+* **frj** is the implementation of the forward calculus FRJ(G) for Intuitionistic unprovability originally described in

   > M. Ferrari and C. Fiorentini.
 A Forward Unprovability Calculus for
   > Intuitionistic Propositional Logic.
 In R. A. Schmidt and